wall-garden/.github/profile/readme.md

 ![wall_garden](wall_garden.jpeg)

-A garden on the walls of the house.
+A vegetable garden on the walls of the house.

+No pots, just a continous layers of soil so that roots can grow!

 The purpose of the __Wall Garden__ is to: